royerlab/easyscopy/README.md

 If you get error messages, like `Package __site__ not found`, update your Fiji installation.
 If the Fiji Updater lists libraries as `locally modified` update them by selecting them as `Uninstall`.

 ## OpenCL error messages on MacOS
 When installing EasyScopy on a recent MacOS, you might get OpenCL error messages after the first run.
 In that case, the default OpenCL device is not supported.
 After the first run, you will find a `.clearcontrol` directory within your home directory.
-Navigate to that folder and open the `configurationn.txt` and enter these two lines:
+Navigate to that folder and open the `configuration.txt` and enter these two lines:
 ```
 clearcl.device.fusion = GPU
 clearcl.device.simulation = GPU